skulljs/skulljs.github.io/docs/cli-and-commands/sk-build.markdown

 ## Feature

-Build both frontend and backend projects into a dist folder ready to be used for PM2 or Docker
+Build both frontend and backend projects into a dist folder ready to be used for PM2 or Docker.

+See [deployment guide](/docs/deployment) for more informations.

 ## Usage